1. Go back in history on The Freedom Trail

 Every Saturday The Bristol Lounge, located inside Four Seasons Boston, hosts a one of a kind dessert buffet.

-The fabulous "Sundaes on Saturdays," a unique treat only buffet featuring a diverse arrangement of tempting desserts (liquid nitrogen ice cream, cheesecake cake pops, chocolate covered strawberries, specialty crepes, and other luxuries), is often rated amongst the most unique buffets in the country.
+The fabulous "Sundaes on Saturdays," a unique "dessert only" buffet featuring a diverse arrangement of tempting desserts (liquid nitrogen ice cream, cheesecake cake pops, chocolate covered strawberries, specialty crepes, and other luxuries), is often rated amongst the most unique buffets in the country.
 Most notably, it has been featured on Travel Channel's Buffet Paradise special.

 9. Take a Tour of Historic Harvard University